413 Lake Street, Elmira, NY 14901

 In late November of 2006, Francis A. Przygoda purchased the site at 413 Lake Street in Elmira for Community Arts.
 On May 30, 2007, Mr. Przygoda donated the building to the organization.
 Among their numerous live endeavors, Francis and his wife, Augusta, enjoy the arts and community development.

-Mr. Brent Stermer
+Brent Stermer

 Trustee, Community Arts of Elmira